curv3d/curv/docs/language/Grammar.rst

 Parenthesized phrase: ``(phrase)``
   Any phrase can be wrapped in parentheses without changing its meaning.

-Compound phrase: ``phrase1; phrase2``
+Compound phrase: ``phrase1; phrase2;...``
+  This is an n-ary operator.
-  * If both phrases are definitions, then this is a compound definition.
+  * If all phrases are definitions, then this is a compound definition.
     The order doesn't matter, and the definitions may be mutually recursive.
-  * If both phrases are statements, then the statements are executed in sequence.
+  * If all phrases are statements, then the statements are executed in sequence.
+  * This defines a scope for local definitions, which may appear as phrase arguments.

+Declarative compound phrase: ``phrase1, phrase2, ...``
+  This is an n-ary operator.
+  Just like ``;``, except that the resulting compound phrase is referentially transparent.
+The argument phrases may not be imperative statements (local definitions or assignments).

 Single-arm conditional: ``if (condition) statement`` The statement is only executed if the condition is true.